leangjia/blender_docs/manual/modeling/meshes/editing/mesh/normals.rst

    The :doc:`/modeling/modifiers/modify/weighted_normal` can be used to affect normals by various methods, including *Face Strength* (see below).

-   You can also copy normals from another mesh using Data Transfer (:doc:`operator </scene_layout/object/editing/relations>` or :doc:`modifier </modeling/modifiers/modify/data_transfer>`).
+   You can also copy normals from another mesh using Mesh Data Transfer (:doc:`operator </scene_layout/object/editing/relations/transfer_mesh_data>` or :doc:`modifier </modeling/modifiers/modify/data_transfer>`).